CS61BR/skeletons_fa22/deques/README.md

 Whenever you make changes to the code, rerun `wasm-pack build --target web`, and **hard-refresh** the browser page.

-Unfortunely, this project only works in Chrome; various issues keep it from working in any other browser.
+Unfortunately, this project only works in Chrome and Safari; Firefox is not supported.

 ## Testing Code